ShubhadeepSadhukhan1993/fastSF/paper.md

 # Performance and scaling of `fastSF`

-Typical structure function computations in literature involve calculation of the velocity or scalar difference using loops over two points.
-These computations require six nested `for` loops for 3D fields that makes the computations very expensive for large grids. `fastSF` is scalable over many processors due to vectorization and equal load distribution.
-In our code, we employ vectorization and loops over only one point, thus requiring three loops instead of six for 3D fields.
-The new algorithm enhances the performance approximately 20 times over the earlier schemes due to vectorization.
-Further, we ensure equal load distribution among processors to enhance scalabality of the code over many processors.
+Since structure functions are two-point statistical quantities, typical structure function computations in literature involve calculation of the velocity or scalar difference using loops over the two points.
+These computations require six nested `for` loops for 3D fields that makes the computations very expensive for large grids.
+In ``fastSF``, we employ vectorization and loops over only one point, thus requiring three loops instead of six for 3D fields.
+This enhances the performance approximately 20 times over the earlier schemes due to vectorization.
+Further, we ensure equal load distribution among processors to enhance scalabality of the code.
 Please refer to the code and the documentation for details.

 We demonstrate the scaling of `fastSF` for the third-order longitudinal structure function for an idealized velocity field on a $128^3$ grid.
 For our computation we employ a maximum of 1024 processors.
 We take the velocity field as
 $$\mathbf{u} =